dnidever/mobiusmc/docs/index.rst

 Introduction
 ============
-|mobiusmc| is a package to sample period signals.
+|mobiusmc| is a package to sample periodic signals such as variable star light curves.

 .. toctree::
    :maxdepth: 1